D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 The informal initiative group, inspired by the F.A.I.R principles, proposes for consideration:
 1)	Set of data management policies - “Best practices”  regarding the joint work on A&M data.
 It is based on experience of fusion-relevant datasets development.
 Those policieds are suggested for a broader use far beyong the intiviative group.
-2) Proposal for next steps to be undertaken in the extablishment and axtention of the fusion-relevant A&M data bases, development CRMs and usage inside fusion codes.
+2) Proposal for next steps to be undertaken in the extablishment and extention of the fusion-relevant A&M data bases, development CRMs and usage inside fusion codes.
 3) A procedure to assess and recommend datasets for use in fusion modelling (including validatiion,quality and accuracy assesment, adequate resolution and formatting).